jicp/walmart/README.md

 # Data Engineer - Challenge
-This is the Basic Challenge for Dathttps://github.com/jicp/walmart/blob/main/README.mda Engineers.
+This is the Basic Challenge for Data Engineers

 ## Autor
 Jaime Campos Perez